The 2019 Roswell Award for short science fiction by adults (18+) is accepting entries through January 28, 2019.

 Sci-Fest L.A. and Light Bringer Project seek to identify and nurture new science fiction writing talent in all corners of the globe.
 Science fiction writing provides a unique opportunity for writers to develop the ideas and narratives that will shape the future of humanity from how we address pressing scientific, social, philosophical, and environmental issues to inspiring us to develop new technologies and explore outer space.
 And of course we’re excited to see stories that entertain.
 We are proud to be taking a leadership role in developing the next generation of science fiction writers.

 First, second, and third place winners will be chosen from the finalists.
-Special prizes will also be presented by partnering organizations.
+Other special prizes will also be presented.

 - First Place: $500 USD